George William (Bud) Reeves

 We rented an upstairs apartment in a private home on Willamette Street in Colorado Springs and lived there for the next eight months.
 We took a trip back to California in February 1960 so I could meet her family for the first time - her parents Leonard and Frances Tucker, and her sisters, Terrie and Christie and brother Guy.

-In December of 1960 my sister Dot offered me the job of managing the Foster's Freeze store and agreed to pay me a percentage of the profits.
-I opened and closed the store working 7 days a week from 10 am until 10 pm while making the long trek back and forth from Thousand Oaks.
+In December of 1960 my sister Dot offered me the job of managing the Foster's Freeze store.
+I opened and closed the store working 7 days a week from 10 am until 10 pm while making the long drive back and forth from Thousand Oaks.
 It was winter and the ice cream business wasn't that great, even in sunny Southern California.
 I decided in February 1961 to go back to work at General Motors full-time where I was assured of a much better income.
 My sister wasn't too happy with my decision to leave but she understood.
 She put the store up for sale and it sold almost immediately.

 This was also about the time Connie became pregnant with Steve, our first child and in May of 1961 we left the house in Thousand Oaks and moved to Van Nuys.
 This cut my travel time to work by about 45 minutes and allowed Connie to be closer to her family in Reseda, just a few miles west of us.
 We didn't have health or hospitalization insurance at the time since I had just recently gone back to General Motors and I was not yet eligible.
 I think it had something to do with her "pre-existing condition."
 I had to pay the baby's $250 hospital bill, and $200 Doctor bill out of my own pocket.
 Our first-born cost us less than $500, still a lot of money in those days.